Summer Theme and Centers for Preschoolers

 Sea Shells Observation

-My students have always like this easy preparation activity.
+My students have always liked this easy preparation activity.
 You just have to provide a very large variety of seashells and magnifying glasses.
 As the children observe the shells, have them talk about the different colors, sizes, textures, and designs the shells have.

-Tell them that some sea animals called mollusks use the shells for protection, and when they died the shells are washed up to the shore.
+Tell them that some sea animals called mollusks use the shells for protection, and when they die the shells are washed up to the shore.
 Some types of mollusks are called clams, scallops, mussels, and oysters and we eat them.
 Other mollusks don’t have shells like the octopus.

 To extend the activity you can invite the children to draw their favorite shells.